-T is truly meet and right, our joy and salvation, that we should always, and in all places, give thanks unto thee, O holy Lord, Father Almighty, everlasting God: But chiefly on this night [or, day; or, chiefly at this time] when Christ our Passover is sacrificed.
-For he is the very Lamb which hath taken away the sins of the world.
-Who by his death hath destroyed death, and by his rising again hath restored us to life.
-And therefore with Angels and Archangels, with Thrones and Dominions, and with all the host of the heavenly army, we sing the hymn of thy glory, evermore saying: (And the Sanctus is sung or said.)
+IT is very meet, right, and our bounden duty, that we should at all times, and in all places, give thanks unto thee, O Holy Lord, Father Almighty, Everlasting God: But chiefly are we bound to praise thee for the glorious Resurrection of thy Son (He bows his head.)
+Jesus Christ our Lord: for he is the very Paschal Lamb, which was offered for us, and hath taken away the sin of the world; who by his death hath destroyed death, and by his rising to life again hath restored to us everlasting life.
+Therefore with Angels and Archangels, and with all the company of heaven, we laud and magnify thy glorious Name; evermore praising thee, and saying: (And the Sanctus is sung or said.)